 Related Post: How To Propagate Spider Plants

-There are many different types of plants that are easy to root using a propagation box.
-I mainly use mine for propagating houseplants, but they could be used for perennials and annual plants too.
-I use my propagation boxes for everything except plants that are easy to root in water and succulents (the boxes tend to be too humid for succulents and they will just rot).
+There are many different types of plants that are easy to root using a homemade propagation chamber.
+I mainly use mine for propagating houseplants, but you could use it for rooting perennials, herbs or annual cuttings too.

 More Information About Plant Propagation

 - Plant Propagation Supplies

 - Plant Propagation: A Detailed Guide For Beginners

 - How To Propagate Lavender Plants From Cuttings

 Share your DIY propagation chamber plans, or add your tips for using a propagation box in the comments section below.